Jacqueline Gold

-Jacqueline Shirley Gold CBE (16 July 1960 – 16 March 2023) was a British businesswoman who was the executive chair of Gold Group International, Ann Summers, and Knickerbox.
+Jacqueline Gold CBE (16 July 1960 – 16 March 2023) was a British businesswoman who was the executive chair of Gold Group International, Ann Summers and Knickerbox.

 Gold was estimated to be the 16th richest woman in Great Britain, worth £470 million in 2019 according to The Sunday Times Rich List.

 Early life

 Gold was born on 16 July 1960, the daughter of Beryl Hunt and businessman David Gold.
 Her father ran a publishing business which introduced sex magazines to the British high street.
 David apparently wept when Jacqueline was born to his first wife, because he wanted a son.
 She and her sister, Vanessa, grew up in a spacious three-storey house with a large garden and a swimming pool at Biggin Hill, Kent.
 In August 2007, she was the main participant of the second episode of the BBC Radio 4 series, The House I Grew Up In, in which she described an unhappy childhood.
 Her parents separated when she was twelve years old.
 Gold was sexually abused by her step-father.